 We recommend boosting 1-3 posts throughout the duration of your contest: a post announcing your photo contest, a post in the middle (when participation may be dropping off), and a post at the very end reminding participants that the contest is coming to a close.

-But I Don't Want to Pay to Boost Posts
+I Don't Want to Pay to Boost Posts on Facebook

 And that's totally fine!
 Here are some things you can do on Facebook to make sure that your message still gets out:

-- Change your Facebook cover photo to the banner for your photo contest.
+- Change your Facebook cover photo to the banner for your photo contest (see Brandywine Valley SPCA's example).

-- Post about the contest often- if not daily, at least 2-3 times a week.
-Talk about the current entrants, prizes, etc (see Other Facebook Posts below).
+- Post about the contest often-- if not daily, at least 2-3 times a week.
+Talk about the current entrants, prizes, etc (see Facebook Post Ideas above).